-- Storage systems: Reports on Transfer, Read and Writes Bytes for all monitored storage systems
+- Controller Activity: Reports on Transfer, Read and Write Bytes for all monitored storage controllers

-- Volumes: Reports on Transfer, Read and Writes Bytes for all monitored volumes
+- Volumes Activity: Reports on Transfer, Read and Write Bytes for all monitored volumes.

 Select LUNs Mapping Table to list mapped and unmapped LUNs.
-The .csv file generated for this report consists in the following comma-separated data: Storage System, Hostname, Host WWN/IQN, LUN, Ports or Size.
+The .csv file generated for this report consists in the following comma-separated data: Cluster, Hostname, Host WWN/IQN, LUN, or Size.